2025-2026 Online School BROCHURE

-As a gathering space that fosters connection, learning and new experiences of Vancouver’s diverse communities and histories, the Museum of Vancouver (MOV) offers a range of enriching educational experiences connected to the BC curriculum for K-7 students.
-Elementary students of all ages have the opportunity to engage and learn through interactive inquiry-based programming right from the convenience of their classrooms.
+As a gathering space that fosters connection, learning, and engagement with Vancouver’s diverse communities and histories, the Museum of Vancouver (MOV) offers a range of enriching educational experiences connected to the BC curriculum for K-7 students.
+Through interactive, inquiry-based learning, elementary students of all ages can explore and engage with these programs right from the convenience of their own classrooms.

 + Online Programs “à la carte”

-Online programs are divided into distinctive sub-topics, giving teachers flexibility around personal preference and curricular schedules.
-Teachers can book up to two sub-topics in a day or have them divided over the semester.
+Online programs are divided into distinctive subtopics, giving teachers the flexibility to tailor their selections to personal teaching preferences and curricular schedules.
+Teachers can book up to two subtopics in a single day or have them spread out over the semester.

 + Augment your Online School Program with an Education Kit!

-Bring the MOV to your school with Education Kits designed to augment your online field trip, making it a “hands-on” interactive learning experience.
-Education Kits are available for pick-up at the MOV and are sanitized between rentals.
-Classes doing the same program within the week are welcome to share the same Kit.
+Bring MOV into your classroom with Education Kits that complement your online field trip, transforming it into a hands-on, interactive learning experience.
+Kits are available for pick-up at the MOV.
+Classes participating in the same program within the same week are welcome to share the Kit.

 Online School Programs